mfclabber/russian-food-recognition/README.md

 ## Features

-- **High Accuracy:** Utilizes Faster R-CNN for precise food detection and classification.
+- **High Accuracy:** Utilizes Faster R-CNN and SSD for precise food detection and classification.
 - **Extensive Dataset:** Trained on a diverse dataset of Russian dishes.
 - **Scalability:** Easily adaptable to include more food categories or different cuisines.
 - **Modular Design:** Clear separation of data processing, model training, and evaluation modules.